Install a Taxonomy

-Alternatively, if you have downloaded a file with .altova_taxonomies extension from the Altova website , double-click the .altova_taxonomies file to run it.
+Alternatively, if you have downloaded a file with the .altova_taxonomies extension from the Altova website, double-click the .altova_taxonomies file to run it.
 XBRL Taxonomy Manager opens when you run the .altova_taxonomies file.

 Note the following:

-•Installing or uninstalling a taxonomy from XBRL Taxonomy Manager takes effect for all users accounts on the same computer.
+•Installing or uninstalling a taxonomy from XBRL Taxonomy Manager takes effect for all user accounts on the same computer.

 •Installing or uninstalling a taxonomy from XBRL Taxonomy Manager takes effect in all Altova XBRL-enabled applications installed on the same computer.